Kesswil

 Kesswil is a municipality in the district of Arbon in the canton of Thurgau in Switzerland.

-The village was the birthplace of the influential psychiatrist Carl Jung.
-Professor Jung, one of the founders of analytical psychology, was born in Kesswil on July 26, 1875.
+The village was the birthplace of the influential psychiatrist Carl Jung, who was born on July 26, 1875.

 History

 Kesswil is first mentioned in 817 as Chezzinwillare.
 In the 9th century, the Abbey of St. Gall owned land in Kesswil.
 In the 13th century, Münsterlingen Abbey acquired rights over the town.
 From the Late Middle Ages until 1798, Kesswil was under the courts of the Abbot of St. Gall.

 In 1429 the monastery of Münsterlingen allowed the construction of a chapel.
 In 1529 the parish (which included Dozwil, and after 1588 also included Uttwil) converted to the Protestant Reformation.